danthegoodman1/frontlink/README.md

 3. Clients emit `SetState` and `CallFunction` messages to the backend.
 The backend should then relay these to all other connected clients in that room (do not send back to emitting client).
 Set the `ClientID` and `MessageMS` of the messages.
 4. When clients unsubscribe from a room, remove them from the room-client index.
 Emit a `RoommateUnsubscribed` ([see schema](/src/messages.ts)) message to all but the new client if presence is relevant.
 5. When clients disconnect, remove them from all room-client indexes

+You can find a [minimal backend here](https://github.com/danthegoodman1/frontlink-example) for an example React app with an Express API.
+This implements simple room subscribe/unsubscribe, and relaying events to clients in the room.
+That is all you need!

 ### Seeding state